CHANGELOGS

 /// 1: First model released with natural wood and plexi panels.

-/// 1.1.0: We made some small refinements to the frame, adding a reinforcement to the joint between the fighting board support and the edge of the frame.
+/// 1.1.0: We made some small refinements to the frame, adding reinforcement to the joint between the fighting board support and the edge of the frame.

 KRMs: